adibarra/enchant-tweaker/README.md

 Normally an anvil has a 12% (0.12) chance to take damage when used.
 Enabling this tweak will let you customize the damage chance.

 ### Anvil Repair
-Allows repairing damaged anvils by sneak+right-clicking with iron ingots or iron blocks.
-Each repair reverses one degradation step (damaged → chipped → pristine).
-Iron ingot cost (default 9) and iron block cost (default 1) are configurable independently.
-Set a cost to 0 to disable that repair type.
+Allows repairing damaged anvils by sneaking and right-clicking with iron.
+Each repair reverses one degradation step (damaged -> chipped -> pristine) and consumes `anvil_repair_ingot_cost` iron ingots (default 9).
+Iron blocks are also accepted when the cost is a multiple of 9 (1 block = 9 ingots).
+Set the cost to 0 to disable.

 </details>